For glory and grandeur, this is the most famous avenue in the world. If the monuments and symmetrical landscaping

 years.
 Now it is frequented mainly by masses of tourists, most often huge groups of Japanese businessmen who seem

 to have a unique interest in these somewhat outdated shows.
 Still it is a spectacle and if you are in Paris and are looking for something to do one night then why not?
-You can book Dinner and a Show at the Lido, or if you are interested there is a Dinner Cruise and Lido Show as well as Dinner at the Eiffel Tower plus a Cruise and Lido Show

 The last great monument is of course the Arche de Triomphe commissioned by Napoleon who wanted it to commemorate